GrindFest/GrindFest/README.md

 # Development notes
 There are missing folders, Game.js and Network folder should be on a same level

+server can act either as zone server (for one zone) or as login server i would have to git rid of static methods and put them to something like ZoneServer instance

 is it zone -> world
 or is it world -> zone